anil394/ds-feature-engineering/README.md

 # Feature Engineering

 In supervised machine learning and statistical modeling, Feature Engineering is a preprocessing step which transforms raw data into features that more precisely represent the underlying problem for a predictive model.
 This is often achieved by means of applying domain knowledge to data.
+Before jumping to the notebooks, please read the machine [learning workflow file](machine_learning_workflow.md)

 ## Contents